femrek/flutter_network_layer/flutter_network_layer_dio/README.md

 Each request is a command that can be executed as a parameter of the `request` method of the `INetworkInvoker` interface.

-Request commands can be created by implementing the `RequestCommand` class.
-The `RequestCommand` class has fields that describes the request such as http request method (GET, POST, etc.), request header, payload, etc. The request is sent to the server by executing the `request` method of the `INetworkInvoker`.
+You can create a request by implementing the `RequestCommand` class.
+It defines the HTTP method (`GET`, `POST`, etc.), headers, payload, and other request details.

+To send the request, call the `request` method of the `INetworkInvoker`.

 ### Implementation with Dio